Storyblok Raises $80M Series C - Read News

 For retrieving data from the Storyblok Content Delivery API, you need to get the access token from your Storyblok Space.

-Section titled Installing the Storyblok JS client Installing the Storyblok JS client
+Installing the Storyblok JS client

 To access the API via the Storyblok JS client in your JavaScript code, you need to install the storyblok-js-client library.
 So in your project directory, where you have your package.json file, launch the npm command with the install option: